alakeldev/techplaza-app-backend/README.md

 - string - Provides functionality for string operations
 - pathlib.Path - Provides functionality for handling file system paths
 - os - Provides functionality for interacting with the operating system
+- Microsoft_Outlook_SMTP - was used to send email to user (scenario: forgot password)

 # Deployment